wizpanda/twitter-connect-plugin/README.md

 ##### Get a Fabric API key
 To use Fabric, you'll need to [sign up](https://get.fabric.io/twitter-login).
 Apparently they have to authorize people manually, so it might be a while until your account is created, mine took about an hour.

 The only thing we really need is the API key.
-You can find it on the [organizations page](https://fabric.io/settings/organizations/).
-Click or create your organization and under the header is a link for API Key.
+Getting the API key is [fairly tricky](https://twittercommunity.com/t/how-can-i-get-apikey/26162/18), but this process seems to work:

+1. Login to Fabric account and open https://fabric.io/kits/android/crashlytics/install
+2. Find the meta-data code block in AndroidManifest.xml
+3. Find your API Key pre filled in the code.

 ##### Create a Twitter app
 Create a Twitter application and get the consumer key and consumer secret.